COVID-19 infects 548 docs, nurses, paramedics across India

-According to an official source, it has not been ascertained from where these doctors, nurses, and paramedic staff have acquired the infection.
-The figure includes doctors, nurses, and paramedics from Centre-run and state government-run facilities across states and union territories.
-"No epidemiological investigation of the cases was done.
-So there is no clear segregation on how many contracted the disease at the workplace and how many got it from the community," the official source said.
+According to an official source, it has not been ascertained from where these doctors, nurses and paramedic staff have acquired the infection.
+The figure includes doctors, nurses and paramedics from Centre-run and state government-run facilities across states and union territories.
+"No epidemiological investigation of the cases were done.
+So there is no clear segregation on how many contracted the disease at workplace and how many got it from the community," the official source said.

 - READ MORE ON: